MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/product-variants-POS.md

 - **Distribution centers** - These types are configurable in Dynamics 365 for Retail but we show inventory availability information only for the **Standard/Default type** of Distribution centers.
 > [!NOTE]
-> Inventory availability information is not displayed for in POS for Transit, Quarantine & GoodsInRoute_RU type of warehouses.
+> Inventory availability information is not displayed for POS for Transit, Quarantine, and Goods in Route type of warehouses.

-On the **Inventory lookup** page, in addition to the current quantity on hand, reserved, and ordered, the future available to promise (ATP) quantities can be viewed for each store.
+On the **Inventory lookup** page, in addition to the current quantity on hand, reserved, and ordered, future available to promise (ATP) quantities can be viewed for each store.
 To do view this information, select the store that you want to view the ATP for and then click **Show store availability**.

 ![ATP](media/ATP.png)